Fast-and-frugal trees

-In the study of decision-making, a fast-and-frugal tree is a simple graphical structure that categorizes objects by asking one question at a time.
+Fast-and-frugal tree or matching heuristic (in the study of decision-making) is a simple graphical structure that categorizes objects by asking one question at a time.
 These decision trees are used in a range of fields: psychology, artificial intelligence, and management science.
 Unlike other decision or classification trees, such as Leo Breiman's CART, fast-and-frugal trees are intentionally simple, both in their construction as well as their execution, and operate speedily with little information.
 For this reason, fast-and-frugal-trees are potentially attractive when designing resource-constrained tasks.

 Laura Martignon, Vitouch, Takezawa and Forster first introduced both the concept and the term in 2003; similar heuristics for other tasks had been used before, building on the formal models created by Gerd Gigerenzer and Herbert A. Simon.

 In categorization tasks with two options and m cues—also known as features or attributes—available for making such a decision, an FFT is defined as follows:

-A fast-and-frugal tree is a classification or a decision tree that has m+1 exits, with one exit for each of the first m -1 cues and two exits for the last cue.
+A fast-and-frugal tree is a classification or a decision tree that has m+1 exits, with one exit for each of the first m −1 cues and two exits for the last cue.